There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Level 2 core unit in the Psychological Science; Psychology in Society; Psychology major sequences
+- Level 2 core unit in the Psychology; Psychological and Behavioural Sciences; Criminology and Criminal Justice major sequences

 - Level 2 elective

-- Students are able to (1) understand fundamental concepts in measurement such as reliability and validity and their importance to psychological research and practice; (2) develop a basic understanding of experimental research designs in psychology; (3) develop fundamental data analysis skills especially with regard to the exploration and description and interpretation of data collected from correlational or experimental research designs; and (4) develop a basic understanding of the principles regarding the identification of causal relations between independent and dependent variables.
+Students are able to (1) understand fundamental concepts in measurement such as reliability and validity and their importance to psychological research and practice; (2) develop a basic understanding of experimental research designs in psychology; (3) develop fundamental data analysis skills especially with regard to the exploration and description and interpretation of data collected from correlational or experimental research designs; (4) develop a basic understanding of the principles regarding the identification of causal relations between independent and dependent variables; and (5) identify and explain pertinent multi-cultural considerations, including Aboriginal and Torres Strait Islander cultures, in the ethical conduct, analysis, and interpretation of research.

-- Typically this unit is assessed in the following ways: (1) research-focused assignments and (2) examinations.
+Indicative assessments in this unit are as follows: (1) research-focused assignments and (2) examinations.
 Further information is available in the unit outline.

 - Unit Coordinator(s)